badarirao/Eurotemp/README.md

 I have used PyQt5 to implement the GUI.

-Its just a simple user interface to control the temperature, and you can set upto three sequences of temperatures.
+It's just a simple user interface to control the temperature, and you can set upto three sequences of temperatures.

 For any help in installation, contact me at badari.rao@gmail.com